Dewitt Minard was born in December 1868 near Philippi, Barbour County, WV, the son of William and Margaret (Mayle) Minerd.

 On March 23, 1939, at the age of 79, Dewitt died while working in the fields of his farm.
 A local newspaper reported that "dropped dead at his home" and added that he was "a resident of this county for about fifty years."

 Dewitt was laid to rest at Deer Park Cemetery after a funeral service led by Rev. David C. Trimble.
 The pocket watch was brought to son Edward, who kept it for many years, and later bequeathed it to his son Cecil.

 Rebecca outlived her husband by five years.
 After suffering from an illness for one month, she passed away on Nov.
 5, 1944, at the age of 82.
 The funeral was held at the Minard home, led by Rev. J.C.
 Foster of the United Brethren church of Mt.
 Lake Park.
 Her remains were laid to rest beside her husband's.
-In an obituary, the Cumberland (MD) Evening Times noted that she was survived by her sister Mrs. Upton Croston and a brother Ellsworth Mayle.
+In an obituary, the Cumberland (MD) Evening Times noted that she was survived by her sister Mrs. Upton Croston of Parkersburg, WV and a brother Ellsworth Mayle of Swallow Falls, MD.

 ~ Son Edward Harrison Minard ~